rust-lang/rfcs/text/3323-restrictions.md

   unhelpful to downstream users.
 - Various other languages have read-only fields, including C++, C#, Java, TypeScript, Kotlin, and Swift.
+- Users of many languages, including Rust, regularly implement read-only fields by providing a getter method without a setter method, demonstrating a need for this.

 # Unresolved questions